pitg/common-grounds/guidelines.md

 8. Please refrain posting NSFW content to the community board to avoid being scolded by your bosses

+9. It is better to answer inquiries through the thread not through private messages.

 ### Advertising
 You may only advertise tech related events, websites, etc. Any other advertisements will be removed on sight.